 These videos will teach you how to put the techniques mentioned above into a Pilates lesson.

-If you work with special populations, I also recommend two other videos.
+If you work with special populations, I recommend two other videos.
 If your clients have had scoliosis spinal fusion surgery, watch Scoliosis Spinal Fusion.
 If you work with children, I suggest, Scoliosis with Kids.